 \subsubsection{Investigating the impact of transmission lines congestion}

 Here, the solution procured by the Non-Congested Scenario (Non-CS) is compared with the one procured by the Congested Scenario (CS).
 It is assumed that the congestion occurred in line $2$ with a decrease in the thermal capacity.
-As a result of this congestion, generation unit $1$ responds to the increase of net demand during peak hours.
+As a result of this congestion, generation unit $1$ responds to net demand increase during peak hours.
 Thus, the LMP of buses increases during peak hours of $19-21$.
-Figs. \ref{fig:base_cong}(a) and \ref{fig:base_cong}(b) present the LMP of load bus and the real power sending from bus $2$ to bus $3$ through line $2$, respectively.
+Figs. \ref{fig:base_cong}(a) and \ref{fig:base_cong}(b) present the LMP of the load bus and the real power sending from bus $2$ to bus $3$ through line $2$, respectively.
 Due to the congestion in line $2$ and the increase in the LMP of bus $1$, the profit of generation unit $1$ over $24$ hours in the congested scenario is increased to $\$ 27,874.8$ while the one procured by the non-congested model is $\$ 26,286.2$.

-It is interesting to observe the difference in reactive power LMP as a result of the congestion during peak hours as shown in Fig. \ref{fig:base_cong_q}(a).
-Since the reactive power flow passing through line $2$ increases during peak hours to maintain the voltage magnitude of the load bus which is presented in Fig. \ref{fig:base_cong_v_3bus} within its acceptable operating range as presented in Fig. \ref{fig:base_cong_q}(b), the real power flow passing through line $2$ decreases during peak hours to hold the line limit constraint.
+It is interesting to observe the difference in reactive power LMP due to the congestion during peak hours, as shown in Fig. \ref{fig:base_cong_q}(a).
+Since the reactive power flow passing through line $2$ increases during peak hours to maintain the voltage magnitude of the load bus, which is presented in Fig. \ref{fig:base_cong_v_3bus} within its acceptable operating range as presented in Fig. \ref{fig:base_cong_q}(b), the real power flow passing through line $2$ decreases during peak hours to hold the line limit constraint.